justiceo/e-dictionary/README.md

 [![Build Status](https://travis-ci.org/justiceo/chrome-extension-starter.svg?branch=master)](https://travis-ci.org/justiceo/chrome-extension-starter)

-Chrome and Firefox extension starter kit (boilerplate) for Typescript development with Gulp and E2E tests
+Chrome and Firefox extension starter kit (boilerplate) for Typescript development with ESBuild and E2E tests.

+The earlier version of the template used gulp, you can see this version in the "v1-gulp" branch of this repository.

 ### Features
 * **Automatic Github Pages generation**: Files added in the `gh-pages` sub-directory are branched to create a Github page automatically.
 This is useful for static pages like help, welcome and feedback pages.
 * **Typescript to Js**: Write your entire chrome extension in Typescript and have it transpiled to JavaScript.
 * **E2E extension test**: Start up a chrome browser with your extension installed, write your tests in Jasmine.
 * **Generate extension icons**: Forget the pain of generating icons of different size to meet icons requirements.
-* **Automatic Deployment**: Either using a Github action or Shipit.
-* **Crash reporting**: See uncaught exceptions in Sentry.io.
 * **Manifest V3 Compatible**: Easier submission to the Chrome Webstore.
 * **Uninstall Feedback page**: Boostrap form with data saved to Google sheets via Google forms.